Showing 31 - 40 of 119 results

 Frozen bananas are the surprising base for this creamy, soft-serve "ice cream."
 It's dairy-free and vegan, low in saturated fat, made with no added sugars, and still totally delicious!
 Perfect for when you are craving dessert.
 You could use fresh or frozen strawberries.
 If using frozen, let them thaw first.

-Berry, Chocolate, And Vanilla Soy Strata
+Berry, Chocolate, and Vanilla Soy Strata

 This dessert has layers and layers of guilt-free flavor, creamy texture, and juicy berries.
 Make this a day ahead to let the flavors melt into one another.
 Use a clear straight-sided glass bowl for the best visual presentation.
 Feel free to make a tropical version using layers of papaya, mango, pineapple, and banana.
 Sprinkle with a bit of coconut as well.